 Bake in a preheated oven for the recommended time.
 If the edges begin to darken, take them out right away.
 If they don’t look cooked when the time runs out, take them out of the oven anyway.

-They will be really soft at first, but once they cool them will make the most perfectly soft sugar cookies!
+They will be really soft at first, but once they cool, they make the most perfectly soft sugar cookies!

 If you give these keto sugar cookies a try, please let me know what you think in the comments below.
 Also be sure to follow me on Facebook and Pinterest so you don’t miss a recipe!